Frequently Asked Questions

 5. What application do you use to create the web pages?
 How do you create the family trees?
 How do you manage to keep it up to date?

 The website is built on a Linux (SuSE or Ubuntu) system using mostly standard Unix-type command line tools and scripting languages.
 The main build scripts takes the variable content for each page and automatically adds the headers, footers, and contents navigation.
-The trees and reports are generated by using wget to the http interface to my genealogy database, GeneWeb.
+The trees and reports are generated by using wget or curl to the http interface to my genealogy database, GeneWeb.
 A set of sed, awk or perl scripts format the data appropriately and remove or obscure living individuals.
 The source for each page consists of the static content and instructions to wget/sed/awk/perl to include the dynamic information.
-The contact pages and guestbook are PHP scripts based on publically available example code but significantly modified to prevent abuse by spammers.
+The contact page is PHP scripts based on publicly available example code but significantly modified to prevent abuse by spammers.
 If you are Linux literate and wish to do something similar I am willing to share my code.

 6. Why is my family not listed?
 I cannot find my family but I know they lived in/came from X?